 Jesus taught His followers, and they were called His “Disciples.”
-There were the 72 followers who were “sent forth” to teach the world.
+There were the 72 followers who were “sent forth” to spread His salvific vision to the world.
 So, do you remember how they were sent out?

 If you said “two by two,” you’d be correct.

 How do we “send forth” our teachers of today?

 Even in the practice of student teaching, a teacher is guided by the classroom teacher they are assigned to.
 So, the practice of “two by two” is still in effect.
 The problem happens when a school district hires 16 teachers, and when you read their biographies, you find they’re from sixteen different colleges.

 Here’s a suggestion: consider hiring 16 teachers, but make them from 8 different colleges, since they will have known one another through their educational process.
 This way, they can find a place to live together, can support one another in the new teacher induction program, and can potentially share rides to school, and even rides back home when the school is on break.